dennisguse/TheSchreibmaschine/README.md

 TheSchreibmaschine.

-Offers nothing else than writing and paragraph highlightning.
+Offers nothing else than writing.
-It is ment to be for paragraph writting, so just write your current paragraph and then press enter.
+It is meant to be for paragraph writting, so just write your current paragraph and then press enter.
+Your current paragraph (the one with the cursor) is highlighted over the rest of your text.

-The cursor will stay centered.
+The current paragraph will stay centered.

 TheSchreibmaschine does not save or upload anything.
 If you close the tab/browser your text is gone!